 My company develops and produces a biologic.
-Recently, regulatory authorities asked us to document how efficiently downstream purification reduces the levels of specific enzymes that are added during process development.
+Recently, regulatory authorities asked us to document how efficiently downstream purification reduces specific enzymes added during process development.

 How can I measure and follow the levels of enzymes and other proteins added during manufacturing?
-Is there a reproducible method available, which detects any process-related impurity down to low ppm levels?
+Is there a reproducible method available that detects any process-related impurity down to low ppm levels?

-However, let’s first have a look at process-related impurities often applied in process development – and why they increasingly concern FDA/EMA.
+However, let’s first look at process-related impurities often applied in process development – and why they increasingly concern FDA/EMA.

 The different types of process-related impurities

 During the development and production of biologics, such as monoclonal antibodies, antibody-drug-conjugates, therapeutic proteins, gene therapy products, and vaccines, process-related impurities follow along with the product.

 Typically, we divide impurities into three subtypes that depend on origin: